senalbulumulle/FOIL-OS-7/README.md

 # FOIL-OS-Universal-Compatible
-This Particular Version of FOIL OS 7.0 is designed to run on many web browsers and many web applications universally Improvements
+This Particular Version of FOIL OS 7.0 or later is designed to run on many web browsers and many web applications universally Improvements